xcore/sc_usb_device/app_hid_mouse_demo/doc_quickstart/quickstart.rst

 To setup the hardware (:ref:`hid_mouse_demo_hardware_setup`):

     #.
 Connect the XA-SK-USB-AB Slice Card to slot marked ``U`` on the
-       XP-SKC-U16 Slicekit Core Board.
+       XP-SKC-U16 sliceKIT Core Board.
     #.
-Connect the XA-SK-MIXED SIGNAL Slice Card to the XP-SKC-U16 Slicekit Core Board
+Connect the XA-SK-MIXED SIGNAL Slice Card to the XP-SKC-U16 sliceKIT Core Board
        using the connector marked with the ``A``.
     #.
-Connect the XTAG-2 USB debug adaptor to the XP-SKC-U16 Slicekit Core Board.
+Connect the XTAG-2 USB debug adaptor to the XP-SKC-U16 sliceKIT Core Board.
     #.
 Connect the XTAG-2 to host PC (via a USB extension cable if desired).
     #.
-Connect the 12V power supply to the XP-SKC-U16 Slicekit Core Board.
+Connect the 12V power supply to the XP-SKC-U16 sliceKIT Core Board.
     #.
 Connect the USB B-type connector on the XP-SKC-USB-AB Slice Card to the host PC.
     #.
 Switch the ``XLINK`` switch near the XTAG-2 connector to ``ON``.